linroger/FinanceCompendium/X. Quantitative Trading/A primer on Capital Structure Arbitrage.md

 One of the first papers published on the topic was Fan Yu (2005), who examines the risks and returns of capital structure arbitrage using the CreditGrades model based on a sample of North American firms covering the period between 2001 and 2004.
 Yu (2005) analyzes strategies in several specifications with different holding periods (30 or 180 days) and different trading-triggers based on whether a deviation between the market and model CDS spreads exceeds  $50\%$ ,  $100\%$  or  $200\%$ .
 He backtested the strategy using 4,044 daily CDS spreads on 33 obligors and found that individual capital structure arbitrage strategies are very risky and only  $10\%$  of the trades eventually converge.
 Yu (2005) also finds that while the mean holding period returns are negative or near-zero for the 30 day holding periods, they are positive for the 180 day strategy.
 The maximum mean holding period return of  $2.78\%$  is achieved for speculative grade obligors and the strategy using the  $50\%$  trading deviation trigger.
 However, after they conducted the statistical arbitrage test by Hogan et al. (2004), they found no evidence of significant arbitrage.
 A statistical arbitrage is defined by Hogan et al. (2004), as a zero initial cost self-financing trading strategy with positive expected discounted profits, a probability of loss converging to zero, and a time-average variance converging to zero.

-The analysis of his trading returns (Yu, 2005) suggests that suggests that capital structure arbitrage works well when the market spread and theoretical spread follow each other closely.
+The analysis of his trading returns (Yu, 2005) suggests that capital structure arbitrage works well when the market spread and theoretical spread follow each other closely.
 However, in his study Yu (2005) showed that across his data sample the correlation was -0.19, making it difficult to consistently profit overtime.

 Duarte et al. (2007) find that capital structure arbitrage requires several times more capital to achieve a standard deviation of excess returns of  $10\%$ .
 They also find that these excess returns are positively skewed, meaning that investors may expect small frequent losses with few large wins.